 We all know by now that the ubiquity of mobile devices, from smart phones to e-book readers to tablets, is changing when, where, and how people are accessing information for personal and professional use.
 What does this ...

-Overcoming the Challenges to Creating a Single Online User Experience
+Building a Single User Experience

 The modern library web environment consists of multiple content sources and applications that perform essential functions that often overlap and could potentially create a fractured user experience.
 For example, content ...

 Giving Your CMS Users a Content Strategy and a Positive UX

 In web design, much of user experience (UX) design is focused on the needs and expectations of end users.
 However, it is just as essential to consider the user experience of your library staff who are using a content ...